-Every year on the 19th of December Goa Liberation Day is observed.
-This year Prime Minister Modi visited Goa and attended the Goa Liberation Day celebrations.
-Know all about the real liberation from the vicious cycle of birth and death.
+Last Updated on 19 December 2022, 3:37 PM IST: Every year on the 19th of December Goa Liberation Day is observed.
+In 1961, Goa was finally liberated from Portuguese Rule resulting in complete independence of the Indian Subcontinent.
+But are we completely liberated yet?
+In this article, Know about the real liberation from the vicious cycle of birth and death.

 - Every year on the 19th of December, Goa Liberation Day is observed.